-Over the past few days it’s emerged that a secret sub-division of Sony using the name FES (Fashion Entertainments Startup) have been testing the interest in e-Paper fashion accessories.
-FES launched a kickstarter campaign on a Japanese crowdfunding site called Makuake – not to be confused with Bukkake which is an entirely different type of crowdfunding.
+Over the past few days, it’s emerged that a secret sub-division of Sony using the name FES (Fashion Entertainments Startup) have been testing the interest in e-Paper fashion accessories.
+FES launched a Kickstarter campaign on a Japanese crowdfunding site called Makuake – not to be confused with Bukkake which is an entirely different type of crowdfunding.

 The main interest in e-Paper fashion accessories came from the FES watch, which is a watch made entirely from e-Paper.
 The face of the watch and the straps are designed to change in response to the wearer’s wrist gestures.
 The FES e-Paper watch is extremely thin and lightweight with a very minimalist design.
 There are no complicated electronics inside and it’s said to last up to 60 days on a single button battery.

-As of now, wearable technology has it’s limitations due to the size of the electronics and the power consumption required to run them.
-Take the Apple Watch for example, it’s ridiculously expensive, a little bloated in it’s appearance and will need to be recharged on a daily basis.
+As of now, wearable technology has its limitations due to the size of the electronics and the power consumption required to run them.
+Take the Apple Watch, for example, it’s ridiculously expensive, a little bloated in its appearance and will need to be recharged on a daily basis.
 In contrast, wearable tech utilising e-Paper technology will be cheaper, lighter and extremely energy efficient.
 The Apple Watch is like Stephen Hawkins – extremely intelligent but limited by current technology. e-Paper wearables could be more like Forest Gump – simple and honest, yet still capable of achieving amazing things.

 Looking forward to 2015 e-Paper technology could be huge in the fashion market and not just on our wrists.
-Sony have already experimented with the technology on other accessories such as shoes, hats and bow ties.
+Sony has already experimented with the technology on other accessories such as shoes, hats and bow ties.
 The market could be huge, imagine an e-Paper designer handbag that could match the pattern on any outfit or a white trainer that can become a black shoe as you enter a fancy restaurant or club.